Charles S. Trimmier: Political career

 Trimmier defeated Mobile's incumbent public works commissioner Charlie Hackmeyer, and began his four-year term in 1961.
 He had criticized the incumbent administration, and Hackmeyer in particular for his support in Mobile's African-American community, such that in the general election the only incumbent commissioner re-elected was veteran Joseph N. Langan.
 Although facing a tax indictment, Trimmier formed a biracial Mobile Economic Commission to help secure federal funds for welfare programs in his city.
 Nonetheless, Lambert C. Mims, who had considerable support from his Baptist congregation, defeated Trimmier's re-election bid in 1965, and would win re-election numerous times, serving 20 years.

 Meanwhile, 1964, Trimmier ran to represent Alabama's 1st congressional district, since the Mobile area effectively had no congressman after redistricting cost veteran Frank Boykin his seat.
 Trimmier survived the first May primary (in which Clara Stone Fields Collins was eliminated, but lost the runoff to John M. Tyson Sr., who then lost to Republican Jack Edwards in the general election.

+Trimmier was an opponent of racial integration.
+In response to a petition to consider the topic, he claimed that the petitioner was "fomenting insurrection and threatening to upend the harmony of race relations in Mobile."

 Death and legacy

 Trimmer died in a car crash near Spanish Fort, Baldwin County, Alabama on January 23, 1967.
-He is buried at Mobile's Memorial Stone Garden cemetery.

 Trimmier Park at 3600 Alba Club Rd in Mobile was named after him.